gabrielfrimodig/MPM-1DL251/README.md

 ### **Describe the N-tier architectural model.
 Explain the differences between a thin and fat client version**

-The N-tier architecture is a client-server architecture in which the presentation tier, application tier, and data tier are each implemented as a separate layer.
-The N-tier architecture is a client-server architecture in which the presentation tier, application tier, and data tier are each implemented as a separate layer.
+The N-tier is a client-server model with (N-1) servers.

 A two-tier client–server architecture is the simplest form of client–server architecture.
 The system is implemented as a single logical server plus an indefinite number of clients that use that server.

 ![Thin- and fat-client architectural models](/images/thinfat.png "Thin- and fat-client architectural models") \

-**Thin-client model:** A thin-client model, where the presentation layer is implemented on the client and all other layers (data management, application processing, and database) are implemented on a server.
-The client software may be a specially written program on the client to handle presentation.
+**Thin-client model:** A thin-client model, where fewer layer is implemented on the client and all other layers are implemented on a server.
 More often, however, a web browser on the client computer is used for presentation of the data. \
 The advantage of the thin-client model is that it is simple to manage the clients.
 This is a major issue if there are a large number of clients, as it may be difficult and expensive to install new software on all of them.
 If a web browser is used as the client, there is no need to install any software.
 The disadvantage of the thin-client approach, however is that it may place a heavy processing load on both the server and the network.

-**Fat-client model:** A fat-client model, where some or all of the application processing is carried out on the client.
+**Fat-client model:** A fat-client model, where most or all of the layers is carried out on the client.
 Data management and database functions are implemented on the server. \
 The fat-client model makes use of available processing power on the computer running the client software, and distributes some or all of the application processing and the presentation to the client.
 The server is essentially a transaction server that manages all database transactions.
 Data management is straightforward as there is no need to manage the interaction between the client and the application processing system.
 Of course, the problem with the fat-client model is that it requires additional system management to deploy and maintain the software on the client computer.
 An example of a situation in which a fat-client architecture is used is in a bank ATM system, which delivers cash and other banking services to users.

 ## Lecture 6

 ### **Define code reviews.
 Explain why they are an important inspection tool**